 and will train you to start to sketch freely and with confidence.

-A YouTube video of me using the stencil can viewed here:
+A YouTube video of me using the stencil can be viewed here:

 there are many ways to back the project,

-my personal favourite is the A4 hard case that contains a MICRODOT® stencil,
+my personal favorite is the A4 hard case that contains a MICRODOT® stencil,

-an Edding 89 fine liner pen and two colour matched
+an Edding 89 fine liner pen and two color-matched

 Winsor and Newton markers, this is just £10.